kimimaula/assessment-lizard/README.md

 1. Retrieve the data from the mock API. - completed
 1. Output the data in a list, including properties from the data that are appropriate for a list view. - completed
 1. Implement a category filter - this can be single or multi-select. - completed
-1. Implement pagination - this can be traditional numbered pages or "load more".
+1. Implement pagination - this can be traditional numbered pages or "load more". - completed
 1. Use semantic markup where possible. - completed
-1. Create a responsive layout with HTML and CSS.
+1. Create a responsive layout with HTML and CSS. - completed

 ### Additional Exercises